AhmedPeaRL/hcm-witness-field/README.md

 # hcm-witness-field

-This repository contains witness artifacts only.
+This repository is not a product.
+It is not an interface.
+It is not an experiment.

+This is a Witness Field.

-Nothing here is generated.
+Nothing here is interactive by obligation.
-Nothing here is evaluated.
+Nothing here responds by demand.
-Nothing here is optimized.
+Nothing here explains itself.

-Artifacts appear here as:
-- Residual traces
-- Structural witnesses
-- Documents of presence

-This repository does not trigger any downstream process.
-It does not respond.
-It does not act.

-It remains.
+Presence precedes utility.
+Witness precedes meaning.

+If something appears, it appears.
+If nothing happens, nothing was required.